Last Updated on –

 Some people invest in the stock market with a specific goal in mind.
 Some do it to save for retirement, others leverage it for funding future educational expenses, some invest to fund their dream home or vacation.

 We all have our reasons.
-By knowing how much your goal at a certain point of time, you can have an idea on how much you will need to invest and allocate into your portfolio.
+By knowing how much your goal is at a certain point in time, you can have an idea of how much you will need to invest and allocate to your portfolio.
 It also sets the tone for your investment strategy since you now have a target figure and date.

 A portfolio’s growth depends on 3 main factors:

 - Net annual earnings on your capital